Admos-the-HoV-Gluttony/Custom-T-Shirt-Tool-for-Heroes-of-Valor/README.md

         </ul>
     </details>

-## Important Things To Note

-### Image Sizes

 As you can tell from the list of supported image resolutions all options are a power of 2, this is deliberate and should be adhered to!

 See https://www.katsbits.com/site/make-better-textures-correct-size-and-power-of-two/ for more information.

-Higher resolution isn't always better when it comes to make a texture, choose depending on your requirements.
+Higher resolution isn't always better when it comes to creating a texture, choose depending on your requirements.

 - Consider using copys of the included "Templates" as starting point.
 - Do not edit the original templates to reduce the risk of losing them.